wraseman/WTP-Model-CU-Boulder/README.md

 ## Downloading the program
 ![Download ZIP](./Images/download-zip.png)

-To download the WTP Model, click on the ```Clone or download``` button in the top right corner of the [GitHub page](https://github.com/wraseman/WTP-Model-CU-Boulder) and then choose ```Download ZIP```.
+To download the WTP Model, click on the ```Clone or download``` button in the top right corner of [this GitHub page](https://github.com/wraseman/WTP-Model-CU-Boulder) and then choose ```Download ZIP```.
+The button should look like the image above.

 ## Running the program
-To run the WTP Model, first unzip the ```WTP-Model-CU-Boulder``` folder from the GitHub page.
+To run the WTP Model, first unzip the ```WTP-Model-CU-Boulder-master``` folder from the GitHub page.
 Next, check that "wtp_v2-2-1.exe" and "WTPModelClient.exe" are in the same directory.
 These files *must* be in the same directory for the application to run.
 Double-click ```WTPModelClient.exe``` to open the user interface.

+You will likely get a popup dialog that says "Windows protected your PC".
+Don't worry, it is okay to run this program.
+To get past this dialog and run the WTP Model, click ```More info``` and then ```Run anyway```.

 ### Creating a shortcut
 To make it easier to run the program, you can create a shortcut to WTPModelClient.exe.
 To do so, right-click on "WTPModelClient.exe"